-Vivek Nair: My inspiration for the challenge was to build better batteries for a better future
+Vivek Nair: My inspiration for the challenge was to build the best future of batteries

 Can you introduce yourself briefly?